-In November 2017, we entered into the Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, and Bank of America, N.A., Goldman Sachs Lending Partners LLC, and Silicon Valley Bank, as joint syndication agents.
-The Credit Agreement provides for a \$100.0 million secured revolving credit facility, including up to the lesser of \$50.0 million and the aggregate unused amount of the facility for the issuance of letters of credit.
-The principal amount, if any, is payable in full in November 2021.
-As of March 31, 2019, we had not drawn on the credit facility and did not have outstanding borrowings under the Credit Agreement.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations -Liquidity and Capital Resources" for additional information.
+In June 2019, we entered into the Credit Agreement with JPMorgan Chase Bank, N.A., as administrative agent, and Bank of America, N.A., Barclays Bank PLC, Goldman Sachs Lending Partners LLC, and Silicon Valley Bank, as joint syndication agents, which amended and restated the loan and security agreement that we previously entered into in November 2017.
+The Credit Agreement provides for a \$250.0 million secured revolving credit facility, including up to the lesser of \$150.0 million and the aggregate unused amount of the facility for the issuance of letters of credit.
+The principal amount, if any, is payable in full in June 2024.
+As of June 30, 2019, we had not drawn on the credit facility and did not have outstanding borrowings under the Credit Agreement.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources" for additional information.